shanujaiswal/Practice_Project/JS notes.md

 # FIll method
 --> The fill method in JavaScript is an array method used to fill all or part of an array with a static value.
 --> You can specify the start and end indices to control which part of the array is filled.

+# Splice method
+--> The splice method in JavaScript is an array method used to add, remove, or replace elements in an array.
+--> It modifies the original array and optionally returns the removed elements as a new array.